The full stack · built in the sprint

 Three open.
 Six are the moat.

 DCS is not one product.
-It is three open standards anyone can adopt — and six production features that compose into one provenance-and-payments substrate for the AI agent economy.
+It is three open standards anyone can adopt — and six features that compose into one provenance-and-payments substrate for the AI agent economy.
 Build one, you have a feature.
 Build all nine with cryptographic linkage, you have a category.

 3

 Open standards — R+2 / R+3 / R+4.
 MIT-licensed.
-Submitted to MeitY, ISRO, Anthropic.
+Open for independent review by standards bodies.

 6